Xunnamius/msft-todo-backup/README.md

 the lists and tasks that already exist in the account.
 This will likely result in many duplicates and will require manual resolution and list merging by the user.

+You can use this mode to create an exact copy of a list.
+For example, to make a copy of "My Special List", you could issue the following command:

 ```shell
 msft-todo-backup restore "My Special List" --no-deduplication